dlbewley/demo-autofs/readme.md

 * NFS Server
 * NFS Client

+> [!IMPORTANT]
+> Update the organization ID and activation key in the `*/base/scripts/userData` files to valid values before deploying.

 ## LDAP Server

 [LDAP server](ldap/base/kustomization.yaml) is RHEL9 with OpenLDAP.
 Since Red Hat [dropped](https://access.redhat.com/solutions/3816971) the openldap-servers package as of RHEL8 it comes from elsewhere.